 EXSYN provides aviation IT solutions with one important mission: to develop reliable, simple, and user-friendly software solutions and digital technology so that the aviation industry benefits more from digital possibilities.
-EXSYN' s solution platform focuses on data processing, data analytics, data hosting as well as related consulting services for Airline Maintenance & Engineering departments and MRO's.
+EXSYN' s aviation solution platform focuses on data processing, data analytics, data storage as well as related consulting services for Airline Maintenance & Engineering departments.

 “Our out-of-the-box solutions harness the strength of big data to enable better use of flight and maintenance data ,” Sander de Bree, CEO.

-EXSYN explores the synergy between aviation and digital technology to deliver solutions for improved competitiveness, efficiency, and sustainability.
+EXSYN, acronym for EXploring SYNergies, explores the synergy between aviation & digital technology to deliver solutions for improved competitiveness, efficiency, and sustainability.
 Combining our aviation background with in-depth knowledge of IT makes us recognize the complexity and vulnerability of aircraft airworthiness & maintenance data and enables us to develop reliable innovative technology and solutions.

 A 360° aviation analytics software tool to visualize Airline or MRO’s technical and organizational performance.

-A solution to seamlessly manage the migration of Airline and Aircraft airworthiness & maintenance data.
+A data migration solution to seamlessly manage the migration of Airline and Aircraft airworthiness & maintenance data.

-A consultancy service to support Airlines or MRO's in the process of implementing a new MRO software solution or to optimize their current processes.
+A consultancy service to support Airlines or MRO's in the process of implementing a new MRO software solution or optimizing their current processes.

 Click the logo for a short project description.